dan-elias/bindapp/README.rst

 Making a new app
 ^^^^^^^^^^^^^^^^

-To make a new app:

-* Under the src_ folder, make a copy of the _template folder with the name of the new app.
+To make a new app, navigate to the apps_ folder, make a copy of the _template folder with the name of the new app.
 Within that new folder:

-  - Put suitable jupyter-repo2docker_ environment definition files into the "binder" subfolder
+* Put suitable jupyter-repo2docker_ environment definition files into the "binder" subfolder

-  - Add code and jupyter notebooks as necessary within the "project" folder
+* Add code and jupyter notebooks as necessary within the "project" folder

-  - Modify the "project/main" script as necessary to act as the app's entrypoint.
+* Modify the "project/main" script as necessary to act as the app's entrypoint.
 Note: When the app is run, the host working directory will be mounted to project/work

-*  If additional arguments are needed to run the app (eg: volumes to be mounted), add a script to the run_opts_ folder which outputs those arguments (it can also do any setup required for the use of those arguments)
+* If necessary, modify the "run_opts" script to provide additional options to be supplied to `docker run`_ when the app is run (eg: for mounting paths or config files from the host filesystem)

 .. _jupyter-repo2docker: https://repo2docker.readthedocs.io/en/latest/
 .. _Docker: https://docs.docker.com/
 .. _dockash: https://github.com/dan-elias/dockash
 .. _Jupyter: https://jupyter.org/
-.. _src: ./src
-.. _run_opts: ./run_opts
+.. _apps: ./apps
 .. _run: ./run
 .. _dev: ./dev